Probate Q&A Series

 • Draft Your Answer: Admit or deny facts and include any defenses.
 State the relief you want.

-• File and Serve: Submit your answer in court and serve it on all parties within 30 days.
+• File and Serve: Submit your answer in court and serve it on all parties within the applicable deadline.

-• Choose Your Relief: Specify partition in kind, partition by sale, or appointment of a referee.
+• Choose Your Relief: Specify partition in kind or partition by sale.

 • Follow Local Rules: Check the Superior Court’s local procedures for filing.

-Failing to act in time can cost you your share of the property.
+Failing to act in time can affect your ability to participate in the case.
 Reach out for help to protect your inheritance and assert your rights.

 Call to Action: Pierce Law Group has attorneys ready to guide you.
 Call us at (919) 341-7055 or email intake@piercelaw.com today.